compose-spec/compose-spec/spec.md

 If set to `true`, `external` specifies that this network’s lifecycle is maintained outside of that of the application.
 Compose Implementations SHOULD NOT attempt to create these networks, and raises an error if one doesn't exist.

 In the example below, `proxy` is the gateway to the outside world.
-Instead of attempting to create a network called `{project_name}_outside`, Compose implementations SHOULD interrogate the platform for an existing network simply called `outside` and connect the `proxy` service's containers to it.
+Instead of attempting to create a network, Compose implementations SHOULD interrogate the platform for an existing network simply called `outside` and connect the `proxy` service's containers to it.

 ```yml
 version: "3"